nens/threedi-docs/source/h_schema_300.rst

 - memory_control
 - table_control

-For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`_
+For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`

-Structure control is simplified and the needed tables are given geometries, so they can be schematised, visualised, and edited on the map.

-- Add geometries to timed, table, and memory control
+The changes to structure control are significant.
+The schema is strongly simplified, and some important changes have been made to facilitate a much more user friendly workflow.
+Structure control can be shown and edited on the map, because all layers involved now have a geometry.

+The workflow for schematising structure control now works as follows:

-- Measurements are schematisated using a *Measure location* (point geometry) and mapped to a table or memory control using a *Measure map* (line geometry)
+#.
+Add a *Measure location* (point geometry) to a connection node
+#.
+Add a *Memory control* or a *Table control* (point geometry) to a structure
+#.
+Add a *Measure map* (line geometry) from the measure location to the memory control
+#.
+Make sure that *Use structure control* in the simulation template settings table is switched on

+Other changes:
+- Timed control has been removed from the schematisation, because at the time of schematisation, it is not yet known what time period the simulation(s) will cover.
+Timed control can still be defined in a simulation and saved in a simulation template.
-- The concept of *control groups* is removed for the sake of simplicity
+- The concept of *Control groups* is removed for the sake of simplicity
 - *Measure groups* are no longer a separate entity; measurement locations are grouped implicitly by mapping them to the same control.
+- The tables *Control delta* and *Control PID* where not used and have been removed.
+If you are interested in these types of structure control, please get in touch about the possibilities for implementing them.

 2D
 ^^